SELECT YOUR LOCATION

 CANADA FORCED LABOR REPORT FOR SHIBAURA MACHINE COMPANY, AMERICA

-This report (“Report”) is made in compliance with Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”) by Shibaura Machine Company, America, (hereinafter “SMA” and specifically including our Canadian branch office located in Markham, Ontario), a wholly owned subsidiary of our parent company in Japan; Shibaura Machine Co., Ltd. (hereinafter “SMJ”).
+This report (“Report”) is made in compliance with Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”) by Shibaura Machine Company, America, specifically including its Canadian branch office located in Markham, Ontario (hereinafter “SMA”).
+SMA is a wholly-owned subsidiary of our parent company in Japan; Shibaura Machine Co., Ltd. (hereinafter “SMJ”).

 Company Structure and Activities

 SMA is headquartered in Elk Grove Village, IL and has several offices in North America including a branch office in Markham, Ontario, Canada.
-SMA purchases and imports high-precision plastic injection molding machines, die casting machines, and machines tools manufactured by our parent company, SMJ, sells such machinery primarily in North America, and supports such sales with spare parts and specialized field service sales to our customers as required.
+SMA purchases and imports into the United States and Canada high-precision plastic injection molding machines, die casting machines, and machines tools manufactured by our parent company, SMJ, sells such machinery primarily in North America, and supports such sales with spare parts and specialized field service sales to our customers as required.

 SMA has been an Illinois corporation since 1975.
 In compliance with US and Canadian employment law, SMA has robust internal controls to thoroughly and lawfully review the personal identification and background of all potential hires to ensure voluntary and lawful employment.

-SMA’s parent company has developed corporate-wide Standards of Conduct and material procurement policies which require us to; comply with all applicable laws, regulations, and standards concerning human rights, respect human rights, and ensure we do not condone the use of either child or forced labor within our organization or supply chain.
+SMA’s parent company has developed corporate group-wide Standards of Conduct and material procurement policies which require us to comply with all applicable laws, regulations, and standards concerning human rights, respect human rights, and ensure we do not condone the use of either child or forced labor within our organization or supply chain.
 Further, we are required to take appropriate measures in the event SMA becomes aware of a violation of human rights and demand suppliers redress such violations.

 Supply Chains

 Our supply chain is relatively simple.
 SMA’s sole supplier for finished machinery, and primary supplier for spare parts, is our parent company, SMJ, and its related parties.
-As a related party and wholly owned subsidiary, we understand and comply with SMJ’s Standards of Conduct and material procurement policies.
+SMJ and its aforementioned related-party suppliers are located in Japan, Thailand, India, and China.
+As a related party and wholly-owned subsidiary, we understand and comply with SMJ’s Standards of Conduct and material procurement policies.

 When outside field service is occasionally required, we contract with reputable and reliable sources consistent with US and Canadian law.